isabella232/Bitcamp-React/week4/script/outline.md

 add one more hw on creating a github io app

-Create HW assignments for week 4
+Create individual HW assignments for week 4

 Split up HW 4 code